 Intershop recommends Azure DevOps as tooling to support the CI processes.
-A project-ready Azure DevOps environment can be provided by Intershop as a service.
-It already contains a Git repository with the responsive blueprint store and the necessary build pipelines.
+A project-ready Azure DevOps environment can be provided by Intershop.
+It already contains a Git repository with the Responsive Blueprint Store and the necessary build pipelines.
 Also boards for agile management are included in Azure DevOps.

 This way professional project development can be started right away without the need to set it up manually.

 The Blueprint project with all necessary cartridges is provided in an Azure DevOps Git repository when Intershop sets up the project.

 This repository must be cloned to the developer machine:

 You can either set a password for the Git account or provide your public key.

 Edit the file environment.properties based on you local configuration, e.g.,